 Take This Fun Quiz And Get A Tailor-Made List

 Of The Best Places To Visit In Croatia

 I attribute my trouble with toilets to the socialist neglect of the sacred cubicle.

 Let me explain.

-When I was a teenager – in the last decade of socialism – public toilets were truly grim.
-Cafés cared very little about the cleanliness and decor of their restrooms.
-My big socialist nostalgia aside, I grudgingly admit: the socialist toilet culture was non-existent.
+When I was a teenager - in the last decade of socialism - public toilets were truly grim.
+Cafés cared little about the cleanliness and decor of their restrooms.
+All in all, the socialist toilet culture was non-existent.

-There was never any toilet paper, no soap, no hand towels, often no key in the door, the toilet seat was either dirty or completely missing, everything smelt of stale urine, the floor was usually flooded and your trouser legs would get drenched in godknowswhat… please stop me here.
+There was never any toilet paper, no soap, no hand towels, and often no key in the door.
+The toilet seat was either dirty or completely missing.
+Everything smelt of stale urine, the floor was flooded and your trouser legs would get drenched in god knows what.

-If you’re naturally pee-shy or travelling in a foreign city and suddenly you need to go – well, you don’t want to go to a place like this.
+If you’re naturally pee-shy, you don’t want to go to a place like this.
 And in Zagreb you won’t.
 Because the city has not only revived its toilet culture, but taken it to artistic heights.